What are classes like at BMD?

 How much does training cost?

-Dues are $50 for the month (regardless of how many classes are attended).
-We don’t want money to be the reason someone doesn’t train though, so if it’s an issue for you, talk to us and we can work out alternatives.
+Dues are $50 per month or $5 per class for occasional drop-ins.
+We don’t want money to be the reason someone doesn’t train, so if it’s an issue for you, let us know and we can talk about reduced plans.

 I don’t have previous martial arts experience …